 Professor Robert T. Gregory, Department Chair

-Professors: Robert T. Gregory, Matthew Hornbach, Bonnie Jacobs, Zhong Lu, Maria Beatrice Magnani, Jim Quick, Brian Stump, Neil Tabor, Crayton Yapp
+Professors: Heather DeShon, Robert T. Gregory, Matthew Hornbach, Bonnie Jacobs, Zhong Lu, Maria Beatrice Magnani, Jim Quick, Brian Stump, Neil Tabor, Crayton Yapp

 Assistant Professor: Rita Economos